opencog/atomspace/examples/pattern-matcher/README.md

 of existing types: these are the type constructors.
 For example, one might want to find all "functions" that take certain "inputs" and produce certain "outputs", where the inputs and outputs are of a certain type.
-This can be acheived by the "function type" or "arrow type": a type constructor that builds function types.
+This can be achieved by the "function type" or "arrow type": a type constructor that builds function types.

 Atomese implements a fairly complete type system.
 It provides all of